Build

 PubNub Account

-To power the GPS functionality on the Raspberry Pi, you'll need to create a free PubNub account and obtain the publish/subscribe API keys necessary to communicate on PubNub's communication platform.
-You can learn how to create your keys by following this how-to guide.
+To power the GPS functionality on the Raspberry Pi, create a free PubNub account and obtain the publish/subscribe API keys necessary to communicate on PubNub's communication platform.
+Learn how to create your keys by following this how-to guide.
+Depending on your specific use case, you may choose to enable additional features like Presence and Message Persistence.

 Soldering